Specialist in Viking and Roman School Visits for Key Stage Two of the National Curriculum.

-I’ll leave the oil to soak in a while we are in Ireland and then treat it with a mixture of oil and birch tar.
+I’ll leave the oil to soak in for a while we are in Ireland and then treat it with a mixture of oil and birch tar.

-So this is the finished article.
+So this is the finished chest.

 All in all, an interesting challenge that taught me a great deal.
 Not just about carving wood but also about one of our oldest stories.